ZuluSpl0it/sccWallet/README.md

-This was created as a learning exerices...
+This was created as a learning exerice...
 Do not use.
 Visit the original repo for the lastest code.

 # [![ScPrime WebWallet][ScPrime Logo]][ScPrime]